LambdaTest/codeception-selenium-sample/README.md

 ## Run Your First Test

 >**Test Scenario**: Check out the sample acceptance [FirstCest.php](https://github.com/LambdaTest/codeception-selenium-sample/blob/master/tests/acceptance/FirstCest.php) file.
+This Codeception Selenium script tests a sample to-do list app by marking couple items as done, adding a new item to the list and finally displaying the count of pending items as output.

 ### Configuration Of Your Test Capabilities